amueller69/Law-School-Notes/Fall-2018/CivPro/09-Personal_Jurisdiction.md

 * Cases involving personal jurisdiction across different contexts (e.g. contracts, intentional torts, etc.) can be viewed as applying a shared set of principles
   * Some paradigms in a specific context might not translate to another context due to differences in the nature of the disputes
+  * Products liability is the area where there has been the least consensus
+  * However, in the contracts and intentional tort area, there is a consistent series of majority opinions
+  * Sometimes court is speaking to specific doctrinal matters, though sometimes these have broader thematic implications that will carry across contexts
 * What is distinctive about intentional torts?
   * Generally, allegations in an intentional tort case features D's deliberate contact or connection with P who claims to be injured
   * Contrasted with *Gray*, where manufacturer/dealer had no direct connection with the injured consumer or *WWVW*, where D's connection was only in selling the car